The nutrients your immune system needs - and how to make sure you're getting them

 When selecting the right vitamins and supplements for your individual needs, it is important to remember their proper role within a balanced lifestyle.
 Vitamins and supplements can certainly give your immunity a boost, but they can’t make up for an unhealthy lifestyle.
 If you find yourself regularly fighting illness, consider the following areas of your life, in addition to pursuing vitamins and supplements:

 Make sure your diet is varied and well-balanced.
 The goal is to consume lots of vitamins and minerals without too many calories from sugar and fat.
 Many people eat excessive amounts of calories from sugar and fat without meeting the body’s needs for essential vitamins and minerals.
 Foods that have high ratios of nutrients to calories are known as “nutritionally dense.”
-Focus on these types of foods to raise your immunity.
+Try incorporating more foods like kale, collards, quinoa, and butternut squash that are naturally high in nutrients in order to support your immune system.

 Exercise often, especially if you are sedentary at work.
 A daily workout is ideal, but don’t rush into it.
 If you are beginning a new workout routine, be sure to ease yourself into it to avoid injury and any unnecessary stress.
 Overworking yourself can actually lead to a decreased immune function.
 Another tip: choosing an activity you enjoy will help you stay committed to your routine.
 Social activities like hiking in the woods, going for a swim, walking your dog, or playing sports can also provide the added benefits of elevating your mood and forming close bonds.